isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-07-04-post-a-diamond-trail-across-the-east.md

 [^4]: Tham, S.C.
 (1993). [*Defining “Malay”*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=6538629).
 Singapore: Department of Malay Studies, National University of Singapore.
 (Call no.: RSING 305.899205957 THA).
 [Note: This number is only representative of people who indicated themselves as “Banjarese” on their own accord.
 The actual number of people with Banjarese ancestry might be far higher.]

-[^5]: Marriott, H. (1911).
-Report on the census of the Colony of the Straits Settlements, taken on the 10th March, 1911.
+[^5]: Marriott, H. (1911). [*Report on the census of the Colony of the Straits Settlements, taken on the 10th March, 1911*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5091142).
 Singapore: Printed at the Government Printing Office.
 (Call no.: RRARE 312.095957 STR; Microfilm no.: NL5646)

 [^6]: For more information, see Ahmad Fakhri Hutauruk.
-(2020).
-Sejarah Indonesia: Masuknya Islam hingga kolonialisme (pp. 77–78).
+(2020). *Sejarah Indonesia: Masuknya Islam hingga kolonialisme* (pp. 77–78).
 Indonesia: Yayasan Kita Menulis.
 (Not available in NLB holdings); Haiqal Halim.
 (2019, May 14).
 Penghijrahan orang Banjar ke Malaysia.
 M-Update.
 Retrieved from M-Update website.

 [^7]: Potter, L. (1993).
 Banjarese in and beyond Hulu Sungai, South Kalimantan: A study of cultural independence, economic opportunity and mobility (pp. 264–296).
 In J.T.
-Lindblad (Ed.), New challenges in the modern economic history of Indonesia: Proceedings of the first conference on Indonesia’s modern economic history, Jakarta, October 1–4, 1991.
+Lindblad (Ed.), [*New challenges in the modern economic history of Indonesia: Proceedings of the first conference on Indonesia’s modern economic history, Jakarta, October 1–4, 1991*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7033539).
 Leiden: Programme of Indonesian Studies.
 (Call no.: RCLOS 330.9598 CON)

 [^8]: Rochwulaningsih, Y., Noor Naelil Masruroh & Fanada Sholihah.
 (2019, December).
-Tracing the maritime greatness and the formation of cosmopolitan society in South Borneo.
-Journal of Maritime Studies and National Integration, 3 (2), pp. 71–79.
+Tracing the maritime greatness and the formation of cosmopolitan society in South Borneo. *Journal of Maritime Studies and National Integration, 3* (2), pp. 71–79.
 Retrieved from ResearchGate website.

-[^9]: Exports.
-(1833, March 7).
-Singapore Chronicle and Commercial Register, p.
+[^9]: [Exports](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singchronicle18330307-1.2.28.2).
+(1833, March 7). *Singapore Chronicle and Commercial Register*, p.
 4. Retrieved from NewspaperSG.

-[^10]: Saudagar kaya dengan niaga intan berlian.
-(1981, December 8).
-Berita Harian, p.
+[^10]: [Saudagar kaya dengan niaga intan berlian](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/beritaharian19811208-1.2.45).
+(1981, December 8). *Berita Harian*, p.
 5. Retrieved from NewspaperSG.

-[^11]: Steamer sailings.
-(1907, October 2).
-The Straits Times, p.
+[^11]: [Steamer sailings](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19071002-1.2.15.3).
+(1907, October 2). *The Straits Times*, p.
 4. Retrieved from NewspaperSG.

 [^12]: Karim Iskandar.
 (2011, February 16).
-Kisah amuk di Kg Intan.
-Berita Harian, p.
+[Kisah amuk di Kg Intan](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/beritaharian20110216-1.2.21.4). *Berita Harian*, p.
 11. Retrieved from NewspaperSG; Rossman Ithnain.
 (2014, July/August).
-Popular Malay jewellery in the 1950s and 1960s.
-Passage.
+Popular Malay jewellery in the 1950s and 1960s. *Passage*.
 Retrieved from Singapura Stories website.
 [Note: The location of the former Diamond Kampong has also been suggested to be at the site now occupied by Raffles Hospital.
 See Imran Tajudeen.
 (2005).
-Reading the traditional maritime city in Southeast Asia: Reconstructing the 19th century port town at Gelam-Rochor-Kallang, Singapore.
-Journal of Southeast Asian Architecture, 8, pp. 1–25.
+Reading the traditional maritime city in Southeast Asia: Reconstructing the 19th century port town at Gelam-Rochor-Kallang, Singapore. *Journal of Southeast Asian Architecture, 8,* pp. 1–25.
 (Call no.: RSING q720.95 JSAA)]

 [^13]: National Heritage Board.
 (2021, March 16).
 Urang Banjar: Heritage and culture of the Banjar in Singapore.
 Retrieved from Roots website.